CforGood/slate/source/index.html.md

 Parameter | Format | Description
 --------- | ------ | -----------
-id | interger | The id of the business to retrieve address_id | integer | The id of the business address
+id | integer | The id of the business to retrieve address_id | integer | The id of the business address

 ### Perk Detail

-This is the way the park can be used
+This is the way the perk can be used

 Parameter | Description
 --------- | -----------